-Mailchimp serves millions of users in hundreds of countries and territories, not just the United States.
-As our user base grows, it becomes more and more important that our content is accessible to people around the world.
+Mailchimp serves millions of people in hundreds of countries and territories, not just the United States.
+As our customer base grows, it becomes more and more important that our content is accessible to people around the world.

 We call the process of writing copy for translation “internationalization.”
 This section will address things you can do to help international audiences, including translators, better comprehend your text.

-Our Technical Content is available to all users in English, Spanish, French, German, and Portuguese.
+Our Technical Content is available to all customers in English, Spanish, French, German, and Portuguese.
 Sometimes other pieces of content will be translated as well.

 Here are some guiding principles for writing for international audiences:

 Use active voice.
 We always aim for this, but it’s especially important when writing for translation.